BestTimesToVisit.com Logo

 culture

-Learn a few basic Fijian phrases like "Bula" (hello), "Vinaka" (thank you), and "Moce" (goodbye).
-It's a small gesture that goes a long way in showing respect and is often met with warm smiles and engagement from locals.
+Learn a few basic Fijian phrases like "bula" (hello) and "vinaka" (thank you).
+It's a small gesture that goes a long way in showing respect and often leads to warmer interactions with locals.
+Also, remember to remove your shoes before entering homes or some religious sites.

 food

-Venture beyond resort buffets to experience authentic Fijian cuisine.
-Look for local 'lovo' feasts – traditional earth oven cooking – for a unique culinary experience.
-Many restaurants in towns offer delicious and affordable meals.
+Venture beyond resort restaurants to experience authentic Fijian cuisine.
+Look for local 'lovo' feasts, where food is cooked underground, for a truly unique culinary experience.
+Many smaller eateries offer delicious and affordable meals compared to tourist-focused restaurants.

 safety

 Be mindful of your belongings, especially in crowded areas.
 Petty theft can occur, so avoid displaying expensive jewelry or electronics unnecessarily.
-Inform your accommodation of your plans, especially if venturing to more remote areas.
+Inform your hotel or resort of your plans, especially if you're venturing off the beaten path.

 packing